About our graduate programs:

 The M.A.
 Plan II degree program is designed to offer flexible and rigorous exposure to the academic study of religion for professional or career development in other fields (for example, public school teachers, journalists, museum professionals, NGO and non-profit staff).
-Additionally, applicants who are interested in pursuing the academic study of religion but hold a B.A. or B.S. outside of the humanities will find this program helpful for preparing them for further study in religion by taking advantage of the department’s rich resources in language training, foundational theoretical offerings, and rigorous coursework across religious traditions and geographic areas.
-Note: This is a terminal Master’s degree program, typically completed in one academic year (three quarters).
+Additionally, applicants who are interested in pursuing the academic study of religion but hold a B.A. or B.S. outside of the humanities will find this program helpful for preparing them for future PhD training in religion by taking advantage of the department’s rich resources in language training, foundational theoretical offerings, and rigorous coursework across religious traditions and geographic areas.
+This degree emphasizes coursework and does not require a thesis.
+Note: This is a terminal Master’s degree program, typically completed in one academic year (three quarters) but open to longer residency.
 The M.A.
 Plan II program does not lead to Ph.D. work in Religious Studies at UCSB.

 For more information: